FaveroFerreira/peak-result/README.md

 # peak result

-This is a simple `trait` that extends the standard Result struct to allow you to run some code in case of error or success.
+This is a simple `trait` that extends the standard Result enum to allow you to run some code in case of error or success.

 ## Usage